netxms/netxms-doc/admin/appendix.rst

     - Timeout in milliseconds for SNMP requests sent by |product_name| server.
     - 1500
     - Yes
+  * - SNMP.Traps.LogAll
+    - Log all SNMP traps (even those received from addresses not belonging to any known node).
+    - 0
+    - No
   * - SNMP.TrapLogRetentionTime
     - The time how long SNMP trap logs are retained.
     - 90